PayEx/PayEx.Checkout.Documentation/docs/credit.md

-An implementer may request a new capture-transaction.
-This captures any authorized funds from the transaction.
+An implementer may request a new credit-transaction.
+This can credit any captured funds from the order.

 ### Method, parameters
 Method:    `POST`